Westleigh railway station: Structure and operations

-The station was certainly popular, Sweeney reports that 3,393 tickets were issued at Leigh during the holiday week of 1852.
+Sweeney reports that 3,393 tickets were issued at Leigh during the holiday week of 1852.
 Special trains were run to Newton races and in 1859 fast excursion trains picked up passengers at Leigh on the way to Holyhead to see Brunel's steamship.

 West Leigh had both passenger and a goods stations.
 The passenger station had two platforms.
 The goods station was on the west side of the line and had a 2 ton capacity crane.
 Sweeney reports the goods yard closed in 1864 when the yard at Bedford Leigh station opened but it is still listed in by the Railway Clearing House in 1904.

 In the 1930s up to 20 trains per day operated between Kenyon Junction and Bolton via Westleigh.
 Stations on the line became part of the London Midland and Scottish Railway in 1923 and the London Midland Region of British Railways on nationalisation in 1948.
 They were closed by the British Transport Commission six years later in 1954 when the line to Bolton Great Moor Street closed.

 Holiday excursion trains and Rugby League specials called at the station up to 1958.